It’s not about what you want to do, where you want to live, or what you want to accomplish. It’s about who you want to be.

-The University of Colorado Boulder, home to more than 3,000 international students from more than 100 countries, has a dynamic and diverse community of scholars and students.
-Located at the base of the Rocky Mountains, CU Boulder’s Tier One research university is one of only 34 US public research universities in the prestigious Association of American Universities.
-CU Boulder’s faculty and staff help all students fulfill their potential and achieve their academic and career goals through world-class teaching, research, and service to the global society.
+The University of Colorado Boulder, home to more than 3,100 international students from 106 countries, has a dynamic and diverse community of scholars and students.
+Located at the base of the Rocky Mountains, CU Boulder’s Tier 1 research university is one of only 34 US public research universities in the prestigious Association of American Universities.
+CU Boulder’s facultyand staff help all students fulfill their potential and achieve their academic and career goals through world-class teaching, research, and service to the global society.

 The city of Boulder is a leading force in research, technology, and entrepreneurship—a place where innovation happens.
 At the heart of the city, CU Boulder produces some of the best and brightest in these industries and is a primary source of Colorado’s highly skilled workforce.
 CU Boulder’s talented faculty, students, and alumni are leading the way for the next generation by inspiring innovative, humanitarian, and social enterprises.

-CU Boulder has one of the most active college campuses in the nation, where recreation, sports, and student groups play key roles in the unique CU Boulder experience.
-Within CU’s inclusive community, you’ll find many ways to get involved and make lifelong friends.
-And you will have the opportunity to serve the greater good through volunteerism and civic engagement, whether it’s around the world or across the street.
+At CU Boulder, the hard work happening in our classrooms, labs, recital halls, and studios is complemented by the remarkable beauty that surrounds us.
+Appreciation for our iconic Rocky Mountain locale comes easily in Boulder, and as a result, we have one of the most active college campuses in thenation, where recreation, sports, andstudent groups play key roles in theunique CU Boulder experience.
+Within our inclusive community, you’ll find many ways to get involved and make lifelong friends.
+And you’ll have the opportunity to serve the greater good through volunteerism and civic engagement, whether it’s around the world or across the street.

 CU Boulder graduates continue to Be Boulder as they enter the workforce or begin their graduate school education.
-With their hands-on experience, world-class education, and the ability to think critically, globally, and creatively, they benefit from a strong salary potential, high employment rates, and the opportunity to find and excel in a career they are passionate about.
+With their hands-on experience, world-class education, and ability to think critically, globally, and creatively, they benefit from a strong salary potential,high employment rates, and the opportunity to find and excel in a career they’re passionate about.

-• 90% of CU Boulder graduates are employed or in graduate school within six months of graduation.
+• 94% of CU Boulder international graduates were employed or in graduate school within six months of graduation.